INN - known as “The ImagiNation Network”...

 This involved me having hands on application side of server code.
 Then while the server group was designing the new UNIX based servers

-I had moved a game specific portion of the server code from DOS to Win32 and built new SDK's as a hybrid for the new upcoming system, without
+I had moved a game specific portion of the server code from DOS to Win32 and built new SDK's as a hybrid for the new upcoming system.
+This allowed development without

-waiting anyone having to wait for it.
+having to wait for the new system to be active.
 I also started

 to travel and train 3rd parties to develop games for this new system.

 It turns out it wasn't so easy.
 I was pointed at a version control dump of application code checkins which offered some clues but I had to figure out a lot of stuff that had been forgotten over time, or I had never encountered before.
-Plus a merging of new fast technology communicating with very slow legacy technology.
+Plus a merging of new fast technology communicating with very slow legacy technology designed to run on slow computers (in todays standards) and using low baud modems to communicate.
 A long story short, what is operational is the end result.
-It took 3 1/2 months to build this and I had some technical hints and clues from work that Christopher had done in his attempt.
-He was also helpful in the debugging stage trying to help find bugs and a possible reason why they may be occuring.
+It took 3 1/2 months to build this and I had some technical hints and clues from work that Christopher had done in his previous attempt.
+He was also helpful in the debugging stage trying to help find bugs by helping to test and figure a possible reason why they may be occuring.

 There are no Customer Support Representatives or Sysops.
-Member Id's and Email Id's are automatically generated though Member Id's have to be manually set by the user after the first time they create their player.
-Email, store, trivia, and most BBS (Bulletin Board System) funcitonality is not supported.
+Member Id's and Email Id's are automatically generated though Member Id's.
+The new installer will automatically set those Id's which, in InnBarn's initial release, had to be manually set by the user after the first time they create their player.
+Email, store, trivia, and most BBS (Bulletin Board System) functionality is not supported.
 Some Top 10 scores are operational and some BBS based scoring is not.
 Instructions and additional information are in the InnBarn.pdf available here.

 Mac & Linux Systems: